Integration of Neural Network-Based Symbolic Regression in Deep Learning for Scientific Discovery: EQL Architecture

 \subsection{Sparsity}

-A key ingredient of making symbolic regression interpretable is enforcing sparsity such that the system finds the simplest possible equation that fits the data.
-The aim of sparsity is to set as many parameters to 0 such that those parameters are inactive.
-Enforcing sparsity in neural networks is an active field of research as modern deep learning architectures using millions of parameters start to become computationally prohibitive \cite{Louizos2017,Molchanov2017,Zhu2017}. \cite{Gale2019} evaluate several recent developments in neural network sparsity techniques.
+A key ingredient of making the results of symbolic regression interpretable is enforcing sparsity such that the system finds the simplest possible equation that fits the data.
+The goal of sparsity is to set as many weight parameters to 0 as possible such that those parameters are inactive and can be removed from the final expression.
+Enforcing sparsity in neural networks is an active field of research as modern deep learning architectures using millions of parameters start to become computationally prohibitive \cite{Louizos2017,Molchanov2017,Zhu2017}. \cite{Gale2019} evaluates several recent developments in neural network sparsity techniques.

-A straightforward way of enforcing sparsity is adding a regularization term to the loss function where the regularization term is neural network weight values:
+A straightforward and popular way of enforcing sparsity is adding a regularization term to the loss function that is a function of the neural network weight matrices: